Don’t Automate the Soul Out of Your Brand

 Over the weekend, I went out for breakfast with my family - six of us squeezed around a table at a local cafe I’ve been to a bunch of times.
 I know the place.
 The food’s good.
 I’ve recommended it to other people.
 I like going there.

-We sat down and - no surprise - there were QR codes on the table for ordering.
+We sat down and there were QR codes on the table for ordering.
 I’ve used them here before when catching up with friends.
 Ordering a cheese plate and a glass of wine?
 No problem.
 But this was the first time I’d gone for a full sit-down breakfast with a group… and ordering for six people through an app is a different story entirely.

 The food, once it came, was great - fresh, well-presented, genuinely.
 But the thing was: we sat in that cafe for almost 30 minutes before a single thing arrived at the table or a staff member acknowledged us.
 And sadly, that’s what we remembered when we left.